Current and proposed railways of Southeast Asia – every line mapped

 [No chance of a high-speed railway on the current line (Nha Trang, Vietnam).]

-There is still interest in restoring the Da Lat–Trai Mat railroad, which has not run since 1968.
+There is still interest in restoring the Da Lat–Thap Cham railroad, which has not run since 1968.

 And the proposition for a high-speed train to Can Tho continues to be mulled, and next year will mark the 10-year anniversary of its first proposition.

-In between publishing the two maps I discovered a proposal for a Central Highlands lines that would run between HCMC and Danang, via Buon Ma Thuot.
+In between publishing the two maps, I discovered a proposal for a Central Highlands line that would run between HCMC and Danang, via Buon Ma Thuot.
 There was also another plan for a line from Buon Ma Thuot to Tuy Hoa, so both of those lines are now represented.